cstahoviak/leetcode-dsa/docs/arrays_and_strings.md

 ```

 ### Closing Notes
 Remember that the methods laid out here are just guidelines.
-For example, in the first method, we started the pointers at the first and last index, but sometimes you might find a problem that involves starting the pointers at different indices.
-Two pointers just refers to using two integer variables to move along some iterables.
+For example, in the first method, we started the pointers at the first and last index, but sometimes you might find a problem that involves starting the pointers at different indices. __Two pointers just refers to using two integer variables to move along some iterables__.
 The strategies we looked at in this article are the most common patterns, but always be on the lookout for a different way to approach a problem.
-There are even problems that make use of "three pointers".
+There are even problems that make use of __three pointers__.

 ## Sliding Window
 Sliding window is another common approach to solving problems related to arrays.
 A sliding window is actually implemented using two pointers!
 Before we start, we need to talk about the concept of a __subarray__.